EMPOWERING TEACHING EXCELLENCE

-We're also known for the resources we provide to help teachers create effective and supportive learning environments.
 The Empowering Teaching Excellence program elevates and promotes our culture of teaching excellence through events and programs that are open to all USU instructors, regardless of role statement or location.
+The ETE Program:

-- Bring together instructors from across the USU system to showcase and share best practices
+- Brings together instructors from across the USU system to showcase and share evidence-based teaching practices.

-- Provide training, grant, and recognition opportunities for faculty to further encourage teaching innovation and improvement.
+- Provides training, grant, and recognition opportunities for instructors to further encourage teaching innovation and improvement.

-- Put instructors in touch with helpful resources and mentors.
+- Connects instructors with helpful resources and mentors.

 Thursday, November 14, 2019 | 3:30-5pm | HH 270 Logan Campus and broadcast Statewide